A new site is being constructed for our school. Please contact us directly at firstname.lastname@example.org should you require any information.

 Out of school hours child care:

-- We have a breakfast club that opens its doors at 7:45 in the morning, and offers freshly prepared breakfast from our school kitchens and a supervised playtime until the gates are opened at 8:45.
-This is run by Goodrich School Meals Association.
+- We have a breakfast club that opens its doors at 7:45 in the morning, and offers freshly prepared breakfast from our school kitchen and a supervised playtime until the gates are opened at 8:45.

 Wonderful school grounds where:

 - the children are guided and supported in their freedom to play, explore and socialize in a beautiful landscape;

 - we can play in our own real hedged maze!

 - the children discover and develop aspects about their character through the Forest School wild corner.

 Goodrich Primary School is a registered Forest School (http://www.forestschoolsuk.co.uk/) .

 Our children attend the Forest School activities on a rota, exploring their environment and the natural resources that it offers, developing a love and curiosity of the countryside, and learning about themselves, developing self-esteem and confidence.

 ‘This is a school where Christian values are heartfelt.
 They are treasured by the school’s community and inform its work at every level.’
 (SIAMS 2017)